-Section 16.
-Employee Union representatives shall be allowed one (1) reserved parking space in the area where management personnel park.
+Section 14.
+Employee Union representatives shall be allowed one (1) reserved parking space.

-Section 17.
+Section 15.
 Employees may utilize the training room to hold meetings with the Employer's permission.
 Representatives may utilize the Employer's phone system for official business.
 Representatives shall have the Employer's permission before making any calls off Scott AFB.

-Section 18.
-A Labor-Management Committee (LMC) shall be formed, within thirty (30) calendar days of the effective date of this Collective Bargaining Agreement, consisting of two (2) Union representatives and two (2) Employer representatives.
+Section 16.
+A Labor-Management Committee (LMC), consisting of representatives from both parties, will meet on an as needed basis.
 The purpose of this joint committee is to advocate effectiveness and working condition improvements, examine enhancement implementations, and resolve problems such as: logistics, training, and health and safety.
-LMC representatives will meet at least quarterly.

-Section 19.
+Section 17.
 Employees shall have the right, in good faith, to refuse to carry out an order, which is unlawful.
 Before taking disciplinary or adverse action against an employee for refusing to carry out an order, the legality of which has been called into question, the Employer shall give the employee the opportunity to identify the statute or regulation violated and discuss the issue with the employee.